1997Guido/wagtail-facebook-events/README.md

 # This is a work in progress, and is not ready to be used yet(but it will be usable soon).

 # wagtail-facebook-events
  A Wagtail module for importing and managing Facebook events.
-Will be released as a django package aswell in some form, since its current use of Wagtail is still limiteded.
+Will be released as a django package aswell in some form, since its current dependence of Wagtail is still limited.

  # Planned features